evantrowbridge/policy_lab_ndi/README.md

 -   merged_data.csv

     -   A file that merges variables of interest from the data sets below.
-    -   This file is large and stored on Google Drive instead of GitHub
+    -   This file is large
 -   merged_data_yr.csv

-    -   Same as me
+    -   Same as merged_data.csv but each row represents a year instead of an individual date

 -   owid-covid-data.csv